A.A., Liberal Arts and Sciences

 How long is the Interdisciplinary Studies AA Degree Program?

 This 2-year program is comprised of 60 total credit hours that can be taken at your leisure.
-St. Augustine prides itself on being one of the colleges for adults who want to receive a higher education.
+St. Augustine College at Lewis University prides itself on being one of the colleges for adults who want to receive a higher education.

 Is the Interdisciplinary Program offered online or at one of the St. Augustine campuses in Chicago?